-Beyond the exotic allure of these drinks, you'll find a myriad of flavors, from mint to melon, and plenty of fresh herbs and fruits.
-Each green recipe is a new experience and there's sure to be one here that's the perfect match for your party.
+Behind the visual allure of these drinks, you'll find a myriad of flavors, a good deal of Irish whiskey, and plenty of fresh green herbs and fruits.
+Each green drink recipe is a new experience, and there's sure to be one that's a perfect match for your party.

 01 of 10